Domicile for Virginia

 Any student who applies for admission to the College and is denied in-state tuition has a right to appeal according to the following process:

-Initial determination – The Admissions and Records Office staff is responsible for making an initial determination of eligibility for in-state tuition rates.
+Initial determination – The Enrollment Services / Admissions Office staff is responsible for making an initial determination of eligibility for in-state tuition rates.
 The decisions shall be based on information provided on the application for Virginia in-state tuition rates, supporting documents and statements supplied by the student.
-The Admissions and Records Office shall follow guidelines issued by the State Council of Higher Education for Virginia (SCHEV) in making determinations of eligibility for in-state tuition rates.
-The initial determination made by the Admissions and Records Office shall be provides as an oral communication or in writing.
-All documents needed to support determination of domicile must be submitted to the Admissions and Records Office prior to the first day of semester classes.
+The Enrollment Services / Admissions Office shall follow guidelines issued by the State Council of Higher Education for Virginia (SCHEV) in making determinations of eligibility for in-state tuition rates.
+The initial determination made by the Enrollment Services / Admissions Office shall be provided as an oral communication or in writing.
+All documents needed to support determination of domicile must be submitted to the Enrollment Services / Admissions Office prior to the first day of semester classes.

 Final administrative review – A student who is not satisfied with the outcome of the review by the registrar may appeal to the domicile appeals committee.
 The student must file a written appeal to the domicile appeals committee within ten (10) calendar days of notification.
 Within ten (10) calendar days of receipt of an appeal, the chair of the committee shall schedule a meeting to review the initial determination and intermediate review.
 A supplemental application for Virginia in-state tuition rates may be required if the committee determines that additional domicile information is necessary.
 The student shall be provided the opportunity to present information to the domicile appeals committee, either in person, or in writing.
 In reviewing the documentation, the domicile appeals committee shall follow guidelines issued by the SCHEV.
 The decision of the domicile appeals committee shall be in writing and a copy of the decision shall be sent to the student.
 Notification shall be within twenty (20) calendar days of receipt of the appeal.
 This committee’s decision is final.